 Not so fast.

-Great copywriters and content creators are fine wordsmiths, yes, but they’re also strategists.
+Great copywriters and content marketers are fine wordsmiths, but they’re also strategists.
 They understand what types of content work to attract attention, to stand out amid the sea of content clutter, to motivate buying behavior, and to help the audience make the journey from interested bystander to loyal customer.